ncatlab/nlab-content/pages/5/4/6/8/18645/content.md

      \end{aligned}
    $$

-   (since the full de Rham differentials always commute with pullback of differential forms), while the pullback of the horizontal derivative
+   (since the full de Rham differentials always commute with pullback of differential forms by prop. \ref{PullbackOfDifferentialFormsIsChainMap}), while the pullback of the horizontal derivative
 $d \phi^a_{\mu_1\cdots \mu_k} = \phi^a_{\mu_1 \cdots \mu_{k} \mu_{k+1}} \mathbf{d}x^{\mu_{k+1}}$
 vanishes at fixed $x \in \Sigma$.